RoryChenXY/DataRepExp_public/notes/2_app_dev_notes.md

 1. Update '.\R\tab3_filters_module.R' to return the reactive filtered results
 2. Update 'app.R' to pass the filtered results to the tab 4 module
-3. Create '.\R\tab4_visual_module.R' with basic module structure and UI layout with different sub-tabs.
+3. Create '.\R\tab4_visual_module.R' with a basic module structure and UI layout with different sub-tabs.
 4. Create '.\R\vis_functions.R' for self-defined visualisations
-5. Create plots for each harmonised variables of interests
+5. Create plots for each harmonised variable of interests

 ## Tab 5 Preliminary Analysis Tab